gbengataylor/disconnected-jupyter-image/install_jupyter_image_3.5.md

 Instructions for installing images in docker registry and deploying in openshift
 ================================================================================
-These images were  created using instructions in https://github.com/jupyter-on-openshift/jupyter-notebooks The readme for this file can be found in original_readme.md.
+These images were  created using instructions in https://github.com/jupyter-on-openshift/jupyter-notebooks The readme for this git repo can be found in original_readme.md.
 Please read original_readme.md for a description about the images.

-These instructions were created for jupyter notebood version 3.5.
+The instructions below were created for jupyter notebook version 3.5 images.
 The local registry path it was created from was 172.30.1.1:5000/openshift

 Transfer and unzip files
 ------------------------